Polymer Clay Figurines: Stable Bases and Clean Features

 Key takeaways

-- 3Support cap overhangs, ears, or small projecting parts during bake if they look soft or heavy, and test-bake if the span changes
+- 3Support cap overhangs, ears, or small projecting parts during bake if they sag or look heavy, and test-bake whenever the span or weight changes

-- 4Use shine selectively on figurines, and test any clay-compatible finish on a baked sample so the sculptural form still reads like clay instead of coated plastic
+- 4Use shine selectively on figurines.
+Test any clay-compatible finish on a baked sample so the form still reads like clay rather than coated plastic

 Most small polymer clay figurines fail for very ordinary reasons: the base is too narrow, the cap or head is too heavy, or the maker adds the face before the body shape is settled.
-The fix is not more detail.
-It is better order of operations.
+Adding more detail rarely solves this.
+Tightening the order of operations almost always does.

 A common starting path is to build figurines from large forms to small features.
 That means body first, balance second, support third, expression last.